biolab/orange3/doc/widgets/data/selectcolumns.md

 Description
 -----------

-**Select Columns** widget is used to manually compose your data domain.
+**Select Columns** widget is used to manually compose your [data domain](https://en.wikipedia.org/wiki/Data_domain).
 User can decide which attributes will be used and how.
-Orange distinguishes between ordinary attributes, an (optional) class attributes and meta attributes.
+Orange distinguishes between ordinary attributes, (optional) class attributes and meta attributes.
 For instance, for building a classification model, the domain would be composed of a set of attributes and a discrete class attribute.
-Meta attributes are not used in modelling, but several widgets can use them for instance labels.
+Meta attributes are not used in modelling, but several widgets can use them as instance labels.

-Orange attributes are typed and are either discrete, continuous or a character string.
+Orange attributes have a type and are either discrete, continuous or a character string.
 The attribute type is marked with a symbol appearing before the name of the attribute (D, C, S, respectively).